Mike3rd/mturko_vercel/content/page/toby.md

 > The night grew quiet, the booms all fled,
 But Toby still hid his bush-hat head.
-Cheezy murmured, "Safe and sound—
+Cheezy murmured, "We're all safe and sound—
 We'll sleep here tonight 'til the sun comes around.

 Illustration: